ando11235/aiPiCar/README.md

 ## Lane Detection and Self Driving Part One: OpenCV

-The first challenge was to process live fottage through the aiPiCar's camera and process it through multiple OpenCV filters in order to render detectable lane lines, and ultimately navigate the lane line autonomously.
+The first challenge was to process live footage through the aiPiCar's camera and process it through multiple OpenCV filters in order to render detectable lane lines, and ultimately navigate the lane line autonomously.
 To accomplish this, I first took the camera footage stream from the car, and then applied the filters as outlined below.

 ###### Note: Source code can be found in github repo, under open_cvtest.py